Skip to content ↓

 • If your child has been in receipt of Free School Meals anytime in the last 6 years you should also complete a supplementary information form and return it to the school office by 31 October.

-• If your child has not passed the Kent Test but you want to appeal for a place, you must put Dane Court on your ‘Secondary Common Application Form’, to allow you to lodge an appeal as early as possible.
+• If your child has not passed the Kent Test but you want to appeal for a place, you must put Dane Court somewhere on your ‘Secondary Common Application Form’, to allow you to lodge an appeal as early as possible.
+Please ensure you have put a high school as your first choice to ensure you obtain a confirmed school offer for September.
+If your appeal is successful at a later date you can then decline the high school place.

 It is important that you make sure that your child takes the Kent Test and that Dane Court is your preferred choice, if you would like a place at the school.
 The school cannot consider any applications to Dane Court without the child having taken the Kent Test.
 The ‘Secondary Common Application Form’ must be completed for entry to Dane Court Grammar School.
 This is part of a central admissions system organised by the education authority, not the school.
 They will be able to answer any questions regarding the admissions process as well as your child’s current primary school.
 We are delighted to answer any further queries you may have.
 Open days and evenings are held annually.
 Details of the Open Day and how it will run will be published on the website and on school social media channels, or available from the school office.
 Fliers are also sent to all the local primary schools.